TUMFTM/REVOL-E-TION/README.md

 ```
 python main.py <scenario_file_name>.csv <settings_file_name>.csv <relative_path_to_result_parent_directory>
 ```
+In case no settings file is given, the ```default.csv``` file distributed through git is used.
+In case no result directory is given, the ```./results``` directory is used.
 Example scenario and settings files are provided in the respective directories.
 The results will be saved in the specified directory in a subfolder named after the scenario file with a run-time.
-Formatting of the scenario and settings files can be taken from the example files and is explained below.
+Formatting of the scenario and settings files can be taken from the example files and is explained in tabular form below.
 Some parameters in the scenario files reference to other files specified by file name within ```./input/<name of block class>```.
 This mostly applies to timeseries data.
 Furthermore, to describe the mapping of different timeframes defining behavior of CommoditySystems (see below), modification of the ```mapper_timeframe.py``` code file might be necessary to fit the scenario as this is not simply and flexibly done in parameter files.

+Concerning computational effort, REVOL-E-TION relies heavily on single core computing power for each scenario and especially in 'go' strategy uses significant memory.
+To avoid memory limitations, it is advised to limit the number of parallel scenarios to be executed in the settings file depending on the hardware used.

 ## General Terms & Definitions
 The following table details common terms occuring in further descriptions and the code: